go-analyze/flat-file-map/README.md

 # go-analyze/flat-file-map
 A Golang library for storing key-value data in a flat file.
+Allowing easy data storage within tools optimized for text file storage (like git).

 ## Flat File Advantage